tmtsoftware/csw/docs/src/main/framework.md

     * RegisterOnly : Register this component with location service
     * RegisterAndTrackServices : Register this component with location service as well as track the components/services mentioned against `connections` property

-## Creating an Assembly or Hcd
+## Creating an Assembly or Hcd Component

 A component is implemented by extending the `ComponentHandlers` base class.
+These handlers are executed under an actor (Top Level Actor or TLA) defined in the framework which handles the lifecycle and supervision of this component.

 Assembly/Scala
 :   @@snip [TromboneAssemblyHandlers.scala](../../../csw-vslice/src/main/scala/csw/trombone/assembly/TromboneAssemblyHandlers.scala) { #component-handlers-class }